zhanzxy5/zhanxianyuan/_pages/publications.md

 author_profile: true
 ---

-A full list of my publications can also be find on my [Google Scholar profile](https://scholar.google.com/citations?user=pDMnGloAAAAJ).
+A full list of my publications can also be found on my [Google Scholar profile](https://scholar.google.com/citations?user=pDMnGloAAAAJ).

 Journal Publication